TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/api-categories.md

 As a platform manager looking after a large portfolio of APIs, if I need to make changes to a sub-set of APIs, it's cumbersome having to identify which APIs they are and then to find them one-by-one in the list.
 If I have assigned categories to my APIs then I can filter quickly and easily to work with that sub-set.
 What's really powerful is that an API can appear in as many different categories as I like.

 #### Multi-tenant deployment
-If you are a super-user on a multi-tenant deployment - the admin user where [role-based access control]({{< ref "tyk-dashboard/rbac" >}}) is being used to give different users or teams of users access to a sub-set of the entire API portfolio - then by aligning categories with the API ownership rules that you have deployed you will be able to filter the list of APIs to those visible to each separate user group/team.
+Multi-tenant deployments with [role-based access control]({{< ref "tyk-dashboard/rbac" >}}) enabled allows an admin user to give different users or groups access to a sub-set of the entire API portfolio.
+Categories can be aligned with the API ownership rules that you have deployed to allow filtering the list of APIs for those visible to each separate user group/team.

 ## How API categories work
 API categories with Tyk are a very simple concept - you can define any string as a category and then tag the relevant APIs with that string.